-Explore the Ice Castles.
+Explore the Ice Castles in Lincoln, NH.

-On December 27, Amoskeag Fishways in downtown Manchester invites you to its annual thank you and open house event happening from 11 am. until 3 p.m.
+- Party with the fish at Amoskeag Fishways’ Open House.
+On December 28, 2017, Amoskeag Fishways in downtown Manchester invites you to its annual thank you and open house event happening from 11 am. until 3 p.m.
 This free event features two presentations: “Active Winter Animals” and “Winter Backyard Birds”.
 Kids are invited to create fun crafts, eat yummy treats, and even enter to win door prizes.

 More information: Amoskeag Fishways is located at 6 Fletcher Street in Manchester, NH.
 This is a free event and all are invited to attend.

-The Manchester-based group, who rose to fame on America’s Got Talent, will be criss-crossing the Granite State for a number of special shows from December 26 - January 5.
-Catch them at Rochester Opera House on December 26, Colonial Theatre on December 27, The Palace Theatre on December 28 through January 1 and Flying Monkey Playhouse on January 4-5.
+- Get loud and stomp your feet with NH’s own Recycled Percussion.
+The Manchester-based group, who rose to fame on America’s Got Talent, will be criss-crossing the Granite State for 16 special shows from December 26, 2017 – January 16, 2018.
+Catch them at The Palace Theatre, Rochester Opera House, Colonial Theatre and Flying Monkey Playhouse.

-There are a number of free, organized hikes happening on Tuesday, January 1 including hikes, including: Silver Lake State Park in Hollis, Wentworth-Coolidge Mansion State Historic Site in Portsmouth and Bear Brook State Park in Allenstown.
+- Start 2018 off on the right foot and go for a hike.
+There are a number of free, organized hikes happening on Monday, January 1, 2018 including hikes at: Silver Lake State Park in Hollis, Wentworth-Coolidge Mansion State Historic Site in Portsmouth and Wellington State Park in Bristol.